benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

 ## What it is

 You can think of pattern matching as a `switch` statement on steroids.
-Many people have asked for a `switch` in Python over the years, and I can see why it has never been added.
+Many people have asked for a `switch` in Python over the years, though I can see why it has never been added.
 It just doesn't provide enough value over a bunch of `if ... elif` statements to pay for itself.
 The new `match ... case` feature provides the features of `switch`, plus the "structural" matching part -- and some.

-The basic syntax is shown in the following switch-like example (imagine we're rolling our own `git` CLI):
+The basic syntax is shown in the following switch-like example (imagine we're rolling our own Git CLI):

 ```python
 parser = argparse.ArgumentParser()